Asset Management Plan

 - For information on Thunder Bay's current Asset Management Plan, visit our Asset Management Plan webpage.

-Thunder Bay is developing a new Asset Management Plan and we want to hear from you!
 On this page you will see regularly scheduled survey opportunities where you can provide your valuable feedback on City services.

 Background